 The ZOOM PodTrak P8 is a prosumer solution for experienced business podcasters.
 While it may be more expensive than other alternatives, the price is worth the extra features.

 Once you’ve recorded a new podcast episode on your PodTrak, be sure to consider how you plan to edit it.
-Our team at The Podcast Consultant is also happy to audit your existing podcast episodes, or help you launch a new podcast.
-We are here for you if you feel you want the help of a seasoned expert to take the guesswork out of building your production pipeline.
+Our team at The Podcast Consultant is also happy to audit your existing podcast episodes or help you launch a new podcast.
+We are here for you if you want the help of seasoned experts to take the guesswork out of building your production pipeline and improving your podcast.

 Want to learn more about how TPC can help?
 You can check out our podcasting services for businesses today.
-If you have specific questions or want to hop on the phone, you can book a discovery call to chat about next steps.
+If you have questions or want to hop on the phone, you can book a discovery call to discuss the next steps.